 Following the above steps should help you improve your credit score, however, be patient, as it can take time.
 You may need 60 days before seeing any improvement, and it could take longer than four months to see substantial improvement.

 You Need to Use Credit to Get a Credit Score

-For now, your credit score is a necessary evil.
-You can take steps to build your credit without getting into debt, but you need to concede to using a credit card (responsibly!) on occasion.
+You might think of a credit score as a necessary evil.
+You can take steps to build your credit without getting into debt, but you need to concede to using a credit card (responsibly) on occasion.

 You’re on Your Way to Improving Your Credit Score

-Once you establish good credit habits and follow them consistently, you will be able to improve your credit score, and then maintain this higher score.
+By developing good credit habits and following them consistently, you will be able to improve and maintain your credit score.
 You’ll get access to better financial products and services, and even save money over time.